Overweight or Obese Life Insurance

 Be Prepared to Pay More for Overweight or Obese Life Insurance

 If you are buying life insurance and realize that you are obese or overweight, then you should be prepared to pay more for a life insurance policy.
-It isn’t a secret that people with weight issues are charged higher premiums because the life expectancy of these people is lower.
+It isn’t a secret that people with weight issues are charged higher premiums because the life expectancy of these people is lower (on average).
 We looked at some of the different rates offered by life insurance companies and found the lowest quotes for men and women who were obese or overweight.

 The average premium price for a 20-year, term policy valued at $500,000, for a 35-year old male, who is 5-foot 9 inches tall, at different weights: